 Employment and Salary Outlook

 The U.S. Bureau of Labor Statistics (BLS) reports that earning a bachelor's degree in criminal justice qualifies individuals for work as probation officers or correctional treatment specialists.
-The number of job opportunities in this field isn't projected to grow much from 2014-2024, at a reported 4% growth rate.
-The BLS notes that probation officers and correctional treatment specialists earned an average of $54,080 per year as of May 2015.
+The number of job opportunities in this field isn't projected to grow much from 2018-2028, at a reported 3% growth rate.
+The BLS notes that probation officers and correctional treatment specialists earned a median salary of $53,020 per year as of May 2018.

 Continuing Education Information

 Criminal justice associate's degree holders may decide to apply to a state or local police force.
 In order to qualify to become an officer, individuals must attend a police academy, which lasts approximately three months.
 The training includes practical courses in crisis response, combat, patrolling, and first aid, as well as didactic training in laws.

 After earning a 4-year degree in criminal justice, graduates may decide to pursue law school to earn a Juris Doctor degree.
 They may also choose to specialize in a related area, such as criminology, public administration, or forensic science.
 Others may simply decide to continue toward a Master of Science in Criminal Justice.